 As a homeowner, you will most likely experience problems with the water main to your house at some point – and unfortunately, you will probably have to hire a professional plumber to perform the necessary repairs.
 When that day comes, here are some things to keep in mind when you’re facing an expensive water line repair or service line replacement.

-What is a House Service Water Main?
+What Is a Water Main?

-Common Water Main Problems
+What Kinds of Water Main Problems Can Occur?

-How to Detect Leaks in Your Plumbing
+How Do I Detect Leaks in My Plumbing System?

-Remember, leaks are often located in hard to reach places, such as under a slab or buried in the lawn, hidden from view until they cause significant damage.
-The only way to positively know that your plumbing is leaking is to make sure all yor water fiztures are turned off and look at your water meter to see if water is flowing or not, or hire a leak detection company.
-Leak detection is a specialized skill, and our team is happy to refer you to a local leak detection professional whose technology will accurately search out any leaks in your plumbing.
+Leaks often occur in hard to reach places, such as under a slab or buried deep underground – hidden from view until damage eventually becomes visible.
+The best way to determine if you have a plumbing leak is to turn off all water fixtures and check if your water meter continues to register water flow.
+Alternatively, you can hire a leak detection specialist to conduct a test.
+Leak detection is a specialized skill, and our team is happy to refer you to a local East Bay leak detection professional who can identify any leaks in your plumbing system.

-Water Main Repair and Replacement Tips
+Pipe Spy Provides Water Line Repair and Replacement

 Here are some things to keep in mind.

-2) Choose Trenchless Replacement
+2) Trenchless Replacement Is the Superior Option

 3) Know Before You Dig